 In general, the Board shall consist of at least two (2) Executive Directors and two (2) non-executive independent Directors, and shall not be more than seven (7) persons at a time.
-During the year under review, it consists of two (2) Executive Directors and four (4) non-executive directors, of which the two (2) are also independent.
+During the year under review, the Board of ISEC Wealth Management Ltd consists of two (2) Executive Directors and four (4) non-executive directors, of which the two (2) are also independent.
 In addition, other than the two (2) non-independent, non-executive directors, the remaining Board members are Cyprus based.
+The Board of ISEC Holding Ltd (the parent company of ISEC Wealth Management Ltd) consists of one executive director.